gatk-workflows/gatk4-germline-snps-indels/README.md

 original workflow to support users interested in running the workflow on Terra.
 The changes include variables for dockers and disksize, making it easier to configure the workflow.*
+*- Creating a sample map can be nusience on Terra, use the [generate-sample-map](https://portal.firecloud.org/?return=terra#methods/gatk/generate-sample-map/1) to create one for you.*

 #### Requirements/expectations